 Enable OCSP for an Unwired Server when configuring SSL.

-1. To enable OCSP when doing certificate revocation checking, check Enable OCSP.
+- 1. To enable OCSP when doing certificate revocation checking, check Enable OCSP. - 2.
+Configure the responder properties (location and certificate information):

+Responder Property Details

+URL A URL to responder, including its port.

+For example, https://ocsp.exam-ple.net:80.

-Responder Property Details URL A URL to responder, including its port.
-For example, https://ocsp.exam- ple.net:80.
-Certificate subject name The subject name of the responder's certificate.
-By default, the certificate of the OCSP res- ponder is that of the issuer of the certificate being validated.
+Responder Property Details Certificate subject name The subject name of the responder's certificate.
+By default, the certificate of the OCSP responder is that of the issuer of the certificate being validated.
 Its value is a string distinguished name (defined in RFC 2253), which identifies a certificate in the set of certificates supplied during cert path validation.
 If the subject name alone is not sufficient to uniquely identify the certificate, the subject value and serial number properties must be used instead.
 When the certificate subject name is set, the certificate issuer name and certificate serial number are ignored.
 For example, CN=MyEnterprise, O=XYZCorp.
 Certificate issuer name The issuer name of the responder certificate.
 For example, CN=OCSP Responder, O=XYZCorp.
 Certificate serial number The serial number of the responder certificate.